-James, John, and Peter were eyewitnesses to Moses and Elijah’s appearance and Jesus’ transfiguration on God's holy mountain, and they were determined to accurately report what they saw.
-To those who weren't there, it seems like a strange story, but Alistair Begg helps us understand that this event was intended to give a temporary glimpse of Jesus’ heavenly glory.
-When Christ reveals himself to us, we are called to simply believe.
+James, John, and Peter were eyewitnesses to Moses and Elijah’s appearance and Jesus’ transfiguration on God’s holy mountain—and they were determined to accurately report what they saw.
+Yet to those who weren’t there, their story may seem strange.
+Alistair Begg helps us understand that this event was intended to give a temporary glimpse of Jesus’ heavenly glory.
+When Christ reveals Himself to us, we are called to simply believe.

 We’re going to read from the Bible, in the Gospel of Mark and chapter 9, and we’ll read the first 13 verses.
 If you’re feeling a little sleepy this morning, as some were in the first service, then now is a good time to sit on a pin or do something to get yourself alert, because it’s going to be demanding to consider the Bible, it’s going to involve us thinking, and it’s hard to think while you are drifting off into the second and third stages of anesthesia.
 So, let me encourage you in that way.

 “And [Jesus] said to them, ‘I tell you the truth, some who are standing here will not taste death before they see the kingdom of God come with power.’

 “After six days Jesus took Peter, James and John with him and led them up a high mountain, where they were all alone.
 There he was transfigured before them.
 His clothes became dazzling white, whiter than anyone in the world could bleach them.
 And there appeared before them Elijah and Moses, who were talking with Jesus.